edgedb/edgedb/docs/guides/deployment/docker.rst

 EDGEDB_SERVER_PASSWORD
 ......................

-Determines the password used for the default superuser account.
+The password for the default superuser account will be set to this value.
+If no value is provided a password will not be set, unless set via ``EDGEDB_SERVER_BOOTSTRAP_COMMAND``.
+(If a value for ``EDGEDB_SERVER_BOOTSTRAP_COMMAND`` is provided, this variable will be ignored.)

 The ``*_FILE`` and ``*_ENV`` variants are also supported.